czarny/brisync/README.md

 # How it works
 Application reads current brightness of your built-in display and passes it to external displays via DDC interface.
-Brightness is calculaded based on map dedicated for display.
+Brightness of external display is calculated based on curve which is adjusted in the display settings.
+In order to create the curve set value on sliders for each brightness level of build-in display.

 # How to install
 ```{bash}